-The voice of the child
+Voice of the child

-16.1 The Chief Justice of the Republic of Ireland said recently that the moral test of government is:

-"How that government treats those who are in the dawn of life - our children.
+16.1 The Chief Justice of the Republic of Ireland, Susan Denham, said recently that the moral test of government is how that government treats those who are in the dawn of life - our children.
 This moral test is moving into law at international, constitutional and national level.
-It is enabling those, who were all once children, to remember how to listen to a child."
-She quoted Professor Dumbledore from Harry Potter:
+It is enabling those, who were all once children, to remember how to listen to a child.

-'A child's voice however honest and true, is meaningless to those who have forgotten how to listen'."
+She quoted Professor Dumbledore from a Harry Potter book: 'A child's voice, however honest and true, is meaningless to those who have forgotten how to listen.'

-16.2 It is not only the child who needs to be listened to in an informed manner but also other vulnerable witnesses in family proceedings, and particularly in care proceedings.
+- 16.2 It is not only the child who needs to be listened to in an informed manner but other vulnerable witnesses in family proceedings, and particularly in care proceedings.
 How their oral testimony is to be facilitated is a key component of any justice system.
-Maturity, age (in the case of a child), mental health and social functioning disabilities are all matters which demand attention.
-The family courts arguably appear to be struggling to find their way to a scheme of suitable arrangements for vulnerable witnesses, particularly when they are children.

-16.3 It has to be acknowledged that courts in this jurisdiction are, rightly, still feeling their way forward in order to determine how best to "hear" the voice of a child in all family proceedings, including where the child is the subject of an application under the Hague Convention.
+Maturity, age (in the case of a child), mental health and social functioning disabilities are all matters that demand attention.
+The family courts arguably appear to be struggling to find their way to a scheme of suitable arrangements for vulnerable witnesses, particularly when they are children.1 - 16.3 It has to be acknowledged that courts in this jurisdiction are, rightly, still feeling their way forward in order to determine how best to hear the voice of a child in all family proceedings, including where the child is the subject of an application under the Hague convention.
 What is, or is not, the appropriate channel through which a child is heard will differ from case to case and the manner in which the task is undertaken will depend on the developing skill and understanding of the judge and other professionals involved.
-In short, our collective understanding of how best to "hear" a young person within the court setting is developing and is still, to an extent, in its infancy.
-It is not our aim to say anything that may set current practice in concrete or otherwise prevent discussion, thought and further development of good practice.
+In short, our collective understanding of how best to hear a young person within the court setting is developing and is still, to an extent, in its infancy.
+It is not our aim to say anything that may set current practice in concrete or otherwise prevent discussion, thought and further development of good practice.2 - 16.4 The starting point nowadays, perhaps, is reflected in art.
+12 of the United Nations Convention on the Rights of Child (UNCRC): - 1.
+States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.